jeannefukumaru/e2e-mlops/README.md

             1. If Staging model performs worse than Production model, archive Staging model

-6. **Run `PROD-telco-churn-model-inference-batch` job in the prod environment**
+6. **Run `PROD-reorder-model-inference-batch` job in the prod environment**
     - Manually trigger job via UI
-        - In the Databricks workspace go to `Workflows` > `Jobs`, where the `PROD-telco-churn-model-inference-batch` job will be present.
+        - In the Databricks workspace go to `Workflows` > `Jobs`, where the `PROD-reorder-model-inference-batch` job will be present.
-        - Click into telco-churn-model-inference-batch and click ‘Run Now’.
+        - Click into reorder-model-inference-batch and click ‘Run Now’.
 Doing so will trigger the job on the specified cluster configuration.
     - Alternatively you can trigger the job using the Databricks CLI:
       - `databricks jobs run-now –job-id JOB_ID`

-    - Batch model inference steps  (`PROD-telco-churn-model-inference-batch`)
+    - Batch model inference steps  (`PROD-reorder-model-inference-batch`)
         1. Load model from stage=Production in Model Registry
             - **NOTE:** model must have been logged to MLflow using the Feature Store API
         1. Use primary keys in specified inference input data to load features from feature store